reactjs/react.dev/beta/src/content/learn/tutorial-tic-tac-toe.md

 }
 ```

-At this point you should see a empty tic-tac-toe board:
+At this point you should see an empty tic-tac-toe board:

 ![empty board](../images/tutorial/empty-board.png)